 There are several reasons why it is important to have a valid and up-to-date will:

 - To ensure that your wishes are observed

-One in five people dies without making a Will.
-If you do not have a Will, not only does this mean that you are not able to have a say in who inherits your estate, but in certain circumstances the state may inherit everything.
+One in five people die without making a will.
+If you do not have a will, not only does this mean that you are not able to have a say in who inherits your estate, but in certain circumstances the state may inherit everything.

 - To protect your loved ones